Le Chatelier's principle: Effect of change in pressure

 Changing total pressure by changing the volume of the system changes the partial pressures of the products and reactants and can affect the equilibrium concentrations (see below).

 Effect of change in volume

 Changing the volume of the system changes the partial pressures of the products and reactants and can affect the equilibrium concentrations.
-With a pressure increase due to a decrease in volume, the side of the equilibrium with fewer moles is more favorable and with a pressure decrease due to an increase in volume, the side with more moles is more favorable.
+With a pressure increase due to a decrease in volume, the side of the equilibrium with fewer moles is more favorable, whereas with a pressure decrease due to an increase in volume, the side with more moles is more favorable.
 There is no effect on a reaction where the number of moles of gas is the same on each side of the chemical equation.

 Considering the reaction of nitrogen gas with hydrogen gas to form ammonia: